Current Retail: $59.96-$79.95

 Using this Overcoat Fuse jacket also means that if we remove the dog's jacket while on a longer outing once the temperatures rises or precipitation stops, we would have to then put on a harness, carried separately.

-My initial impression is that yes, it can serve as an alternative to a jacket/ harness combination in gentle hikes in snowy and cold temperatures, but will continue to monitor the strength and integrity of this attachment to ensure he is safely attached to me.
+My impression is that yes, it can serve as an alternative to a jacket/harness combination in gentle hikes in snowy and cold temperatures, but we will continue to monitor the strength and integrity of this attachment to ensure he is safely attached to me.

 On one very cold day, I did put one of Edgar’s hiking harnesses over the Overcoat Fuse, and found that it fit well, and Edgar seemed to remain warm and comfortable.
 In cold weather, a dog jacket is normally placed beneath an exterior harness, thereby preventing cold air from accumulating between the dog’s fur and the jacket.
 Also, without an external harness, the rear portion of the jacket is subject to blowing or lifting up away from the dog's fur, reducing thermal protection.
 I do keep the Overcoat Fuse jacket fitting as snuggly as possible, and Edgar’s back fur has felt warm to the touch when checked.